-- 8.6 A person (other than a person appointed in pursuance of Article 8.2.3 above) who is: - (a) employed at the University (whether or not as a member of the Teaching Staff); - (b) a full-time student at the University; or - (c) an elected member of any local authority, is not eligible for appointment as a member of the Board of Governors otherwise than as a Co-opted Governor.
+8.5 A person who is:

+- (a) employed at the University (whether or not as a member of the Teaching Staff); - (b) a student at the University; or - (c) an elected member of any local authority, is not eligible for appointment as a member of the Board of Governors as an Independent Governor or a Co-opted Governor.
-- 8.7 No person shall be eligible for appointment as a Governor if, on the date of the appointment taking effect, the person in question is under the age of sixteen. - 8.8 Subject to Articles 8.2 and 8.9: - 8.8.1 - (a) A Student Governor shall hold office until the end of the academic year in which he or she is appointed; - (b) other Governors shall hold office for a term of three years; - 8.8.2 Any person who has previously been a Governor shall be eligible for reappointment up to a maximum of three terms of three years each in total, save that these restrictions shall not apply to the Vice-

-Chancellor, the Bishop of Chichester and such other post holders as the Residual Trustees may decide from time to time.
+- 8.6 No person shall be eligible for appointment as a Governor if, on the date of the appointment taking effect, the person in question is under the age of sixteen. - 8.7 Subject to Articles 8.2 and 8.8:

+- (a) A Student Governor shall hold office until the end of the academic year in which he or she is appointed; - (b) A Teaching Staff Governor or non Teaching Staff Governor shall hold office for three years from appointment but shall cease to hold office if that person shall cease to be a member of Teaching Staff or non Teaching Staff as the case may be; - (c) The Vice Chancellor shall cease to hold office after ceasing to be Vice Chancellor; - (d) Independent Governors shall hold office for a term of three years; - (e) a Co-opted Governor shall hold office for such term as is approved by the Board of Governors but not to exceed three years - 8.7.2 Any person who has previously been a Governor shall be eligible for reappointment up to a maximum of three terms of three years each in total, save that these restrictions shall not apply to the Vice-Chancellor, the Bishop of Chichester and such other post holders as the Board of Governors may decide from time to time.